popreldrich0000/Computational-Methods/README.md

 # Waves-basic
-Simple 1D and 2D sin wave animation in python
+Simple 1D and 2D sin wave simulation in python